MorganSchmiedt/markdown/README.md

 Unordered list items start with a dash (`-`) followed by a space.

-Nested list items start with at least two spaces, followed by a dash and an another space.
+Nested list items start with at least two spaces, followed by a dash and  another space.
+Only one unordered nested list is allowed.

 *Example*
 ```